Getting Started¶

 Use Ocean’s samplers to solve problems on D-Wave’s compute resources (solvers) or locally on your CPU.

-Because many large, hard problems are best approached with quantum-classical hybrid solvers, a good place to start is with examples of the Beginner-Level Examples: Hybrid Computing section and then learn how to work directly on the quantum computer with examples of the Beginner-Level Examples: Using the QPU section.
+Because most industrial problems (large, complex, and hard) are best approached with quantum-classical hybrid solvers, a good place to start is with examples of the End-to-End Examples: Hybrid section.
+If you wish to learn how to work directly with the quantum computer, see the examples of the End-to-End Examples: QPU section.

 Diet Planning solves a mixed-integer linear-programming (MILP) problem using a Leap hybrid CQM solver.